relsqui/whose-turn-is-it/infrastructure/README.md

 ### The State File

 Terraform creates a `terraform.tfstate` file in the infrastructure directory which keeps track of the last known state of the real infrastructure.

-Don't delete it, and don't check it into source control.
+Don't delete the state file, or Terraform will try to create the same bucket again and fail, and you'll have to delete or re-import the resources manually.

 If you're using this for more than prototyping, add a `backend` block to `main.tf` to store the state somewhere safer, like another s3 bucket.
 (Don't use the app bucket.)

-## Deploying and Destroying

-`npm run deploy` packs up the app for production, uploads it to s3, and outputs the public URL.

-You can also destroy the S3 bucket and files with `npm run teardown`.

-Both commands will show you what they're going to do and require confirmation.